 Oil and natural gas

-Sources of electricity include oil and gas are chemicals made from molecules containing just carbon and hydrogen.
+They include oil and gas are chemicals made from molecules containing just carbon and hydrogen.
 All living things are made of complex molecules of long strings of carbon atoms.
 Connected to these carbon atoms are others such as hydrogen and oxygen.
 A simple molecule, called methane (CH4), is the main component of natural gas.

 Crude oil (oil obtained from the ground) is a sticky, gooey black stuff.
 It contains many different molecules, but all are made of carbon and hydrogen atoms.